List and Guides to Sources

 Edited by James A. Galloway

 The essays in this volume arise from a conference held in July 1999 and supported by the Economic and Social Research Council (ESRC).
 They make a major contribution to the debate on continuity versus transformation in the period c.1300-1600 and present important new evidence on market integration and the structure of local and regional economies in the past.
 They consider the ways in which towns promoted change in the countryside - largely through economic influence in the case of London and other English towns, through a combination of economic and political domination in the German case-studies of Cologne and Nuremberg - and assess urban impact upon the organisation and stability of regional grain markets.
-More details and online version
+PDF versions of essays

 By Matthew Davies and Ann Saunders